askchuks/alx-system_engineering-devops/0x01-shell_permission/README.md

-shell permission i am using the code too access shell
+"shell permission i am using the code too access shell"